gbothe/curation/README.md

 # curation
-celgene1 is for everything curation and ISAtab
+curation is for everything curation and ISAtab